MOTIONS

 December 16, 2023 Tournament: Prep ahead: This House would set maximum age limits for elected office.

-Extemp: 1.
-This House would lower the voting age in the U.S. Info Slide: U.S. citizens must be 18 to vote in state and federal elections and most local elections.
+Info Slide: U.S. citizens must be 18 to vote in state and federal elections and most local elections.
 Several U.S. cities and towns have lowered the voting age for local elections to age 16.
 Some countries allow citizens to vote at age 16, some at age 17, and some at age 18.

-2. This House would require employers to give employees paid time off to vote.
 Info Slide: Election Day in the U.S. is the first Tuesday of November.
 Polls are generally open from 7 am to 8 pm.
 U.S. federal law does not require employers to give employees time off to vote on Election Day.
 29 states and the District of Columbia do.
 Some require that the time off be paid, others do not.
 21 states (including CT) do not require employers to give employees time off.

 November 4, 2023 Novice Scrimmage + Open Tournament: Prep ahead: This House supports student uniforms.